 Although there are a number of female characters on hand who could do the job, Charlotte Brontë used two male characters (activated by a third male character) to head off the marriage of Jane Eyre to the already married (to a mad woman) Edward Rochester.
-Brontë choice is something to speculate about.
+Brontë choice is something to

 The interruption of the romance comes dramatically at the moment in the marriage ceremony when the minister asks if there is [quoteright]any reason why the prospective bride and groom should not be married.
 A solicitor, Mr Briggs of London, speaks.
 Edward Fairfax Rochester already has a wife to whom he was married fifteen years earlier.
 Wife Bertha's brother, Richard Mason, also in the church, steps forward to verify the solicitor's charge.
 Richard Mason had been alerted to the impending marriage by a business associate, John Eyre, Jane's uncle.

 So it's not just three random male characters we're reading about.
 A male representative of Jane Eyre's family, John Eyre, a male representative of Bertha Mason Rochester's family, Richard Mason, and a representative of the law, Mr Briggs, stop Rochester from taking advantage of Eyre's passionate condition and Bertha's imprisoned condition.